-On May 22, J.D.
-Richey, former secretary-treasurer of the Brotherhood of Maintenance of Way Employees Division Local Lodge 3025, a Teamsters affiliate, was sentenced in U.S. District Court for the Northern District of Indiana to two years of probation and ordered to pay $7,300 in restitution for embezzling funds from the Fort Wayne union.
-He had been charged in July 2013, and pleaded guilty this February.
-The actions follow an investigation by the Labor Department's Office of Labor-Management Standards.
+On July 24, Robert Davis, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 644, a Teamsters affiliate, was sentenced in U.S. District Court for the Central District of Illinois to four years of probation, the first six months with supervised release, for embezzling funds from the Cameron (near Galesburg)-based Ill. union.
+He also was ordered to pay $24,625 in restitution and a $100 assessment.
+Davis had pleaded guilty in March after being charged in July 2013 with embezzling $27,712.
+The actions follow a probe by the U.S. Labor Department's Office of Labor-Management Standards.

 William Hainsey has two major problems right now.
 And only one of them has to do with the money he took from his union.
 On July 18, Hainsey, formerly treasurer of National Veterans Affairs Council 249, an affiliate of the American Federation of Government Employees, was sentenced in Clark County (Wash.)
 Superior Court to 15 months in prison for stealing more than $45,000 in funds from the Vancouver, Wash.-based labor organization.
 He also was ordered to serve three years of probation and pay full restitution plus a $500 fine.
 Hainsey, out on bail since his arrest, had been charged back in August 2012, and pleaded guilty this March 20 following an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
 The council represents about 10,000 employees in 12 local unions.